-Adding dioxazine purple gave more depth to the darks.
+The addition of purple gave more depth to the darks.

 A split compliment color scheme uses the colors on each side of the direct compliment.

 Blue and orange are compliments for making the darks to darken the feathers, his dark beak and eye.

 Complimentary colors are any two colors directly across from each other on the color wheel.

-The triad painting color scheme uses three colors spaced equally around the color wheel.
+The triad painting color scheme uses three colors spaced equally around the Color Wheel.

 A triad color scheme gives a balanced painting.